 All KPIs and capabilities discussed thus far serve a common goal: to provide a frictionless customer support experience.
-We want our customers to recognize we are helping them, not to feel like they've had to work hard to get the support they deserve.
-For example, if our customer must be transferred to multiple departments to find their answer, repeatedly reach out to obtain the right response, or use multiple channels to receive an appropriate solution-we are making them work far too hard.
+We want our customers to recognise that we are helping them, not to feel as if they've had to work hard to get the support they deserve.
+For example, if our customer has to be transferred to multiple departments to find an answer, has to contact us repeatedly to obtain the right response or use multiple channels to receive an appropriate solution - then we are making them work far too hard.

-In this regard, one measure of an organization's success is its customer effort score (CES).
-Serving as a proxy for CES, in our survey we asked respondents to estimate the percentage of customers they believe would agree that their company made it easy to handle their issue.
-On average, Champions believe 88% of customers would agree they are easy to deal with, which is significantly higher than what Starters believe (78% of customers) (see Figure 10).
+In this regard, one measure of an organisation's success is its customer effort score (CES).
+Serving as a proxy for CES, in our survey, we asked respondents to estimate the percentage of customers they believe would agree that their company made it easy to handle their problem.
+On average, champions believe that 88% of customers would agree they are easy to deal with, which is significantly higher than what starters believe (78% of customers) (see Figure 10).

 Figure 10.
-Assessing Customer Effort
+Assessing effort from customers